plone/guillotina/docs/source/developer/behavior.md

 ## Dynamic Behaviors

-guillotina offers the option to have content that has dynamic behaviors applied to them.
+`guillotina` offers the option to have content that has dynamic behaviors applied to them.

 ### Which behaviors are available on a context

 We can know which behaviors can be applied to a specific content.

-GET CONTENT_URI/@behaviors:
+`GET CONTENT_URI/@behaviors`:

 ```json